creatis-myriad/TI_selection_and_RL/README.md

     ```

 Here is the command line to visualize the histogram (**Figure 6**) and other parameters.
-<br> It needs the output from a training, the data that you want to project in the latent space and the optimal TIs.
+<br> It needs the output from a training, the data that you want to project in the latent space and the file with optimal TIs.

 - **Visualization:**